To help with diagnosis and subsequent treatment please bring:

 Patients with a chronic condition may be eligible for Medicare rebates under the Medicare Chronic Disease Management Program (CDM).
 In this situation the patient will need their GP to prepare a GP Management Plan and Team Care Arrangements referral.

-At Podiatry Point we recognise the cost of managing a chronic condition and subsequently offer bulk billing for CDM patients.
+At Podiatry Point we recognise the cost of managing a chronic condition and subsequently offer reduced fee for CDM patients.
 Your Doctor will determine if you qualify for either of these programs and therefore the Medicare rebate.

 Most Private Health Insurance funds cover podiatry services under the extras cover, however please contact your Health Insurance fund for details.